Article

 One of the chief hang-ups preventing buy-in is that one or more of the parties has not clearly heard or fully understood the others’ position.
 From your side as the leader, you need to be sure

-1. that your communication is clear, logical, data-driven when possible, and conveys the value of your initiative for all concerned, and
+1. That your communication is clear, logical, data-driven when possible, and conveys the value of your initiative for all concerned, and

-2. that you have truly listened and understood the opposing or counter-argument.
+2. That you have truly listened and understood the opposing or counter-argument.
 Often, simply clarifying positions resolves opposition.

 Clash of values/desires/expectations